microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestoragecontainer-update-customproperty.md

 ---
-title: "Update custom property on a fileStorageContainer "
+title: "Update custom properties on a fileStorageContainer "

 description: "Update custom property on a fileStorageContainer"
 author: "tonchan-msft"
 ms.localizationpriority: medium